hmhv/ASCAPIClient/docs/BuildsAPI.md

 let id = "id_example" // String | the id of the requested resource
-let fieldsBuilds = ["fieldsBuilds_example"] // [String] | the fields to include for returned resources of type builds (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let fieldsDiagnosticSignatures = ["fieldsDiagnosticSignatures_example"] // [String] | the fields to include for returned resources of type diagnosticSignatures (optional) let fieldsBuildIcons = ["fieldsBuildIcons_example"] // [String] | the fields to include for returned resources of type buildIcons (optional) let fieldsBuildBetaDetails = ["fieldsBuildBetaDetails_example"] // [String] | the fields to include for returned resources of type buildBetaDetails (optional) let fieldsBetaAppReviewSubmissions = ["fieldsBetaAppReviewSubmissions_example"] // [String] | the fields to include for returned resources of type betaAppReviewSubmissions (optional) let fieldsBetaTesters = ["fieldsBetaTesters_example"] // [String] | the fields to include for returned resources of type betaTesters (optional) let fieldsAppStoreVersions = ["fieldsAppStoreVersions_example"] // [String] | the fields to include for returned resources of type appStoreVersions (optional) let fieldsBetaBuildLocalizations = ["fieldsBetaBuildLocalizations_example"] // [String] | the fields to include for returned resources of type betaBuildLocalizations (optional) let fieldsPreReleaseVersions = ["fieldsPreReleaseVersions_example"] // [String] | the fields to include for returned resources of type preReleaseVersions (optional) let fieldsAppEncryptionDeclarations = ["fieldsAppEncryptionDeclarations_example"] // [String] | the fields to include for returned resources of type appEncryptionDeclarations (optional) let fieldsApps = ["fieldsApps_example"] // [String] | the fields to include for returned resources of type apps (optional) let fieldsPerfPowerMetrics = ["fieldsPerfPowerMetrics_example"] // [String] | the fields to include for returned resources of type perfPowerMetrics (optional) let limitBetaBuildLocalizations = 987 // Int | maximum number of related betaBuildLocalizations returned (when they are included) (optional) let limitBetaGroups = 987 // Int | maximum number of related betaGroups returned (when they are included) (optional) let limitBuildBundles = 987 // Int | maximum number of related buildBundles returned (when they are included) (optional) let limitIcons = 987 // Int | maximum number of related icons returned (when they are included) (optional) let limitIndividualTesters = 987 // Int | maximum number of related individualTesters returned (when they are included) (optional)
+let fieldsBuilds = ["fieldsBuilds_example"] // [String] | the fields to include for returned resources of type builds (optional) let fieldsPreReleaseVersions = ["fieldsPreReleaseVersions_example"] // [String] | the fields to include for returned resources of type preReleaseVersions (optional) let fieldsBetaTesters = ["fieldsBetaTesters_example"] // [String] | the fields to include for returned resources of type betaTesters (optional) let fieldsBetaBuildLocalizations = ["fieldsBetaBuildLocalizations_example"] // [String] | the fields to include for returned resources of type betaBuildLocalizations (optional) let fieldsAppEncryptionDeclarations = ["fieldsAppEncryptionDeclarations_example"] // [String] | the fields to include for returned resources of type appEncryptionDeclarations (optional) let fieldsBetaAppReviewSubmissions = ["fieldsBetaAppReviewSubmissions_example"] // [String] | the fields to include for returned resources of type betaAppReviewSubmissions (optional) let fieldsApps = ["fieldsApps_example"] // [String] | the fields to include for returned resources of type apps (optional) let fieldsBuildBetaDetails = ["fieldsBuildBetaDetails_example"] // [String] | the fields to include for returned resources of type buildBetaDetails (optional) let fieldsAppStoreVersions = ["fieldsAppStoreVersions_example"] // [String] | the fields to include for returned resources of type appStoreVersions (optional) let fieldsBuildIcons = ["fieldsBuildIcons_example"] // [String] | the fields to include for returned resources of type buildIcons (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitBetaBuildLocalizations = 987 // Int | maximum number of related betaBuildLocalizations returned (when they are included) (optional) let limitBetaGroups = 987 // Int | maximum number of related betaGroups returned (when they are included) (optional) let limitBuildBundles = 987 // Int | maximum number of related buildBundles returned (when they are included) (optional) let limitIcons = 987 // Int | maximum number of related icons returned (when they are included) (optional) let limitIndividualTesters = 987 // Int | maximum number of related individualTesters returned (when they are included) (optional)

-BuildsAPI.buildsGetInstance(id: id, fieldsBuilds: fieldsBuilds, include: include, fieldsDiagnosticSignatures: fieldsDiagnosticSignatures, fieldsBuildIcons: fieldsBuildIcons, fieldsBuildBetaDetails: fieldsBuildBetaDetails, fieldsBetaAppReviewSubmissions: fieldsBetaAppReviewSubmissions, fieldsBetaTesters: fieldsBetaTesters, fieldsAppStoreVersions: fieldsAppStoreVersions, fieldsBetaBuildLocalizations: fieldsBetaBuildLocalizations, fieldsPreReleaseVersions: fieldsPreReleaseVersions, fieldsAppEncryptionDeclarations: fieldsAppEncryptionDeclarations, fieldsApps: fieldsApps, fieldsPerfPowerMetrics: fieldsPerfPowerMetrics, limitBetaBuildLocalizations: limitBetaBuildLocalizations, limitBetaGroups: limitBetaGroups, limitBuildBundles: limitBuildBundles, limitIcons: limitIcons, limitIndividualTesters: limitIndividualTesters) { (response, error) in
+BuildsAPI.buildsGetInstance(id: id, fieldsBuilds: fieldsBuilds, fieldsPreReleaseVersions: fieldsPreReleaseVersions, fieldsBetaTesters: fieldsBetaTesters, fieldsBetaBuildLocalizations: fieldsBetaBuildLocalizations, fieldsAppEncryptionDeclarations: fieldsAppEncryptionDeclarations, fieldsBetaAppReviewSubmissions: fieldsBetaAppReviewSubmissions, fieldsApps: fieldsApps, fieldsBuildBetaDetails: fieldsBuildBetaDetails, fieldsAppStoreVersions: fieldsAppStoreVersions, fieldsBuildIcons: fieldsBuildIcons, include: include, limitBetaBuildLocalizations: limitBetaBuildLocalizations, limitBetaGroups: limitBetaGroups, limitBuildBundles: limitBuildBundles, limitIcons: limitIcons, limitIndividualTesters: limitIndividualTesters) { (response, error) in
     guard error == nil else {
         print(error)
         return